The Nature Explore Classroom at

 St. Andrew Christian Preschool

-A 9000 square foot outdoor space at St. Andrew Preschool and Kindergarten now is home to a new Nature Explore Classroom.
+A one-acre outdoor space at St. Andrew Preschool is home to a Nature Explore Classroom.

 Each day, children have the opportunity to learn and grow in a space that connects them with nature.
 Fortunate to have a mature Douglas fir and mature cherry trees in the outdoor classroom, space has been divided into different areas using upright logs, planting materials and different types of surfaces.
 Three weeping birches have been pruned to help with visibility while still maintaining a cozy space for the children.